xaviqo/first_sbproject/README.md

 Client Manager - My first Spring Boot API
 =
-I've done this project just to learn how to use different technologies, it's not made for an specific need but for learning how to do it.
+This project it's not made to solve any specific need apart from learning how to apply different technologies.

 ## Used technologies